azimusmanov/parallel-uploads/README.md

-# parallel-uploads
-🎶 Parallel Uploads 🎶
+# 🎶 Parallel Uploads 🎶
 Hi!
 My name is Azim Usmanov, and this summer, my friends and I developed a passion for creating and distributing music. 🎧

 I built Parallel Uploads to streamline the process of promoting music, which often involves uploading short videos to platforms like TikTok, YouTube Shorts, and Instagram. 📱💻